kubearmor/KubeArmor/CONTRIBUTING.md

 # Contributing to KubeArmor

-Welcome to KubeArmor, and thank you for showcasing your interest in contributing to the KubeArmor [community](https://github.com/kubernetes/community).
+Welcome to KubeArmor, and thank you for showcasing your interest in contributing to the KubeArmor community.
 We are excited to have you join us in improving Linux runtime security through Kubernetes.
 The KubeArmor community abides by the CNCF [code of conduct](code-of-conduct.md).
 Here is an excerpt:

 _As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities._

 Since, KubeArmor is part of the Kubernetes Community, we request you to also go through the following:

-- [Contributor License Agreement](https://github.com/kubernetes/community/blob/master/CLA.md): Kubernetes projects require that you sign a Contributor License Agreement (CLA) before we can accept your pull requests.
 - [Kubernetes Contributor Guide](https://www.kubernetes.dev/docs/guide/): Main contributor documentation.
 - [Contributor Cheat Sheet](https://github.com/kubernetes/community/blob/master/contributors/guide/contributor-cheatsheet.md): Common resources for existing developers.